mgurdal/go-tutorial/docs/data-structures.md

 ## Errors

 In GO, we can create our own error types.
-To achieve this, the data type must implement the Error method.
+To achieve this, the data type must implement the `Error` method that takes no parameters and returns a `string`.

 ### Definition